The

 their people.
 The Jews are our enemies and as such they hate,

-camp are worse than enemies: they are traitors.
-The first and
+their camp are worse than enemies: they are traitors.
+The first

-fiercest punishment ought to fall first on the traitor, second on
+and fiercest punishment ought to fall first on the traitor,

-the enemy.
-If I had but one bullet and I were
+second on the enemy.
+If I had but one bullet and I were faced by

-faced by both an enemy and a traitor, I would let the traitor have
+both an enemy and a traitor, I would let the traitor have it.”

 However,

-decided to betray them and they were arrested before they could
+them and they were arrested before they could take action.
+Upon

-take action.
-Upon being interrogated by the police, Codreanu
+being interrogated by the police, Codreanu decided that honesty

 The

-and his friends were acquitted since the jurors, all Romanians,
+Codreanu and his friends were acquitted since the jurors, all

-were sympathetic with their action due to their anger at the
+Romanians, were sympathetic with their action due to their anger

-day of the trial and thus remained in prison for a longer time to
+the day of the trial and thus remained in prison for a longer time

 well, since few had sympathy for the traitor).